justinthelaw/k3d-gpu-support/README.md

 ### Building and Pushing the Image

-Run the `./build.sh` script to build and push a new image.
-Please see script for arguments and options.
+Check out the Make targets for the various options.

 ## Kubernetes Deployment